BREAKING NEWS: WE HAVE ACHIEVED CARE QUALITY COMMISSION (CQC) STATUS AND WE ARE A REGISTERED CQC CLINIC!!! Click here for more information.

 - Our surgeons are more than happy to answer any questions or concerns you may have, please call, text or WhatsApp using the appointment telephone number, or alternatively you can send us a message through our website on the “Contact Us” page.

 All services are by appointments only.
 For dates and appointments or for further information visit our “Pricing and Bookings” Page or alternatively call 07954858060 to speak to our friendly staff.
-Please book early to avoid lengthy waiting lists.
+We are experiencing a high level of demand for our circumcision services and advise early bookings to avoid lengthy waiting lists.